Tyrn/wei/the-insider-en.typ

 apart.

      The  media approach shocked Bemish somewhat.
-They would  interview  an ardent zealot - a professional  agitator who  had been bumming  around fairs since the age  of five and who was  lost in  his own lies to such  an extant that he no longer knew whether or not  Earthmen were demons.
+They would  interview  an ardent zealot---a professional  agitator who  had been bumming  around fairs since the age  of five and who was  lost in  his own lies to such  an extant that he no longer knew whether or not  Earthmen were demons.
 They would call him  a  "Weian peasant who came  to  Assalah to fight for the freedom of the